sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : The policy-compliant state of an endpoint attribute that is to be compared against.

+: Sets of expected endpoint attribute states are transported as declarative guidance in target endpoint profiles via the management plane.
+This, for example, can be a policy, but also a recorded past state.
+An expected state is represented by an Attribute or a Subject that represents a set of multiple attribute value pairs.

 Guidance:

 : Input directing SACM processes or tasks.

+: Examples of such processes/tasks include automated device management, remediation, collection, evaluation.
+Guidance influences the behavior of a SACM Component and is considered content of the management plane.
+In the context of SACM, guidance is machine-readable and can be manually or automatically generated or provided.
+Typically, the tasks that provide guidance to SACM components have a low-frequency and tend to be sporadic.

 : There are two types of guidance: